 Analytics Options and Reports

-Analytics can enhance inventory management by offering ample data that can help your overall business strategy.
+Analytics can enhance inventory management greatly by offering ample data that can help your marketing strategies.

-With inventory management software, you should have a variety of analytics options and reports available to help you see how certain products are performing across all of your warehouses, including your in-house, third-party logistics (3PL) and Fulfillment by Amazon (FBA) warehouses.
-The reports should cover data such as:
+With inventory management software you should have a variety of analytics options and reports available to you, such as:

 - Sales velocity